 - Relentlessly fight for your rights in court if you are not offered a full and fair settlement

 Unfortunately, you know that not all doctors provide the same level of care.
 The same is true for attorneys.
 If you have been seriously injured, you need a medical malpractice attorney who has extensive legal skills in this area and a compassionate bedside manner.
-At Chiumento Dwyer Hertel Grant, our goal is to take the burden off of you and your family, so you can focus on recovering from your injury.
+At Chiumento Law, PLLC, our goal is to take the burden off of you and your family, so you can focus on recovering from your injury.

 WHO CAN BE HELD RESPONSIBLE IN A MEDICAL NEGLIGENCE CLAIM?

 Each case we handle is different, and every client’s experience is unique.
 Depending on the circumstances that led to your injury and who was involved, we may pursue compensation from:

 To determine who should be held liable in your medical malpractice claim and to discuss your options for pursuing compensation, contact us today.
 A case consultation with us is free and confidential.